-The Residence Hall Linens program has been offered for 20 years at Ohio University.
+OCM hosts the Residence Hall Linens program which has been offered for 20 years at Ohio University.
 Residence hall rooms on campus have extra-long mattresses that require specially-sized sheets, blankets and comforters.
 Extra-long beds (greater than 76 inches in length) are meant to make all students comfortable.

-We provide a large selection of custom-sized linens guaranteed to fit your college bed and guaranteed to last until graduation.
+OCM provides a large selection of custom-sized linens guaranteed to fit your college bed and guaranteed to last until graduation.
 Since XL sheets are more difficult to find, our goal is to make sure students and parents have the right size residence hall bedding for move-in each year.
-We also have a variety of other items for your new room, which include extra-long comforters, extra-long mattress pads, extra-long thermal blankets, pillows, and storage solutions.
+OCM also has a variety of other items for your new room, which include extra-long comforters, extra-long mattress pads, extra-long thermal blankets, pillows, and storage solutions.